Take My Breath Away: Music video

-The music video features scenes from the film Top Gun intermingled with Berlin's singer Terri Nunn performing the song in blue coveralls, walking between parts of planes in a windy aircraft boneyard (part of the Mojave Air & Space Port) at night.
+The music video features scenes from the film Top Gun intermingled with Berlin's singer Terri Nunn performing the song in blue coveralls, walking between parts of planes in a windy aircraft boneyard (part of the Mojave Air and Space Port) at night.
 Bandmates John Crawford and Rob Brill are shown relaxing in the yard and then following Nunn.

 Nunn's coveralls appear to be scorched (as if her character was in an accident), and where she appears, surrounding electric lights come to life akin to paranormal phenomena associated with ghosts.
 As her bandmates watch, Nunn is greeted by the ghostly appearance of military airmen of various eras.
 Nunn and the military men disappear into thin air at the end of the video, indicating they were all ghosts in the boneyard, and a reference to the titular lyric of the song.

 The video can be seen occasionally on VH1 Europe's Top 10 Movie Soundtracks program.
 It was later included on the 2004 Top Gun collector's edition DVD.

-Also, in Nicky Larson et le parfum de Cupidon (2018) film.
+Also, in the comedy film Nicky Larson et le parfum de Cupidon (2018).